sosensible/sosensible/README.md

 - 👋 Hi, I’m @sosensible, or John Farrar
 - 👀 I’m interested in disrupting online educaton.
-- 🌱 I’m currently learning Vue 3, TypeScript, systems admin and technology evangelism.
+- 🌱 I’m currently learning Vue 3, TypeScript, and modern back end services.
-- 💞️ I’m looking to collaborate on Open Learning Server.
+- 💞️ I’m looking to collaborate on Open Learning Server and the Collaborate framework.
 - 📫 How to reach me ( twitter: @sosensible, linkedIn: https://www.linkedin.com/in/johnfarrar/ )

 <!---